HaleyKwok/University-Academic-Management-System/README.md

 ---

 ## 📢 Disclaimer
-We have developed this repository to be used for project purposes and therefore it should only be used for personal/research/non-commercial purposes.
+This repository is for personal/research/non-commercial use only.

 ---